xrdocs/telemetry/_tutorials/2019-03-31-sensor-paths-for-segment-routing-traffic-engineering.md

 (For the complete configuration of MDT, see [Configuring Model-Driven Telemetry](https://xrdocs.io/telemetry/tutorials/2016-07-21-configuring-model-driven-telemetry-mdt/) ).

 If you use [pipeline](https://xrdocs.io/telemetry/tutorials/2018-03-01-everything-you-need-to-know-about-pipeline/) to collect that data, you can easily direct the data to InfluxDB and display it with Grafana.
-Just add this entry to your metrics.conf file in pipeline:
+Just add this entry to your [metrics.json](https://xrdocs.io/telemetry/tutorials/2018-03-01-everything-you-need-to-know-about-pipeline/#pipeline-metricsjson) file in pipeline:

 ```
         {